bronystylecrazy/mediamtx/pkg/mediamtx/DIRECT_API_COVERAGE.md

 ## ✨ Summary

-**Complete Success!** The Direct API provides 100% coverage of all 34 endpoints from the original `internal/api`, with:
+**Complete Success!** The MediaMTX API provides 100% coverage of all 34 endpoints from the original `internal/api`, with:

 - ✅ All HTTP endpoints converted to direct function calls
 - ✅ Type compatibility issues resolved